alyce-garner-peterson/screenplay-writer/README.md

 # Alyce Garner Peterson - An A.I fine tuned screenplay writer

-Visit https://alyce-garner-peterson.github.io/ for to see the website.
+Visit https://alyce-garner-peterson.github.io/ for our website.

 ## Setting up the demo
 * Use the link obtained after running the server listed as main Node server to see the frontend.